sparkflows/sparkflows-processors/docs/08-Machine-Learning/03-ML-H2O/h2o_glm_python.rst

       * - featuresCols
         - Feature Columns
         - Features to be used for Modelling
-      * - path
+      * - splitRatio
-        - Path
+        - Split Ratio
-        - Save Confusion Matrix to Path
+        - Split Ratio
       * - columnsToCategorical
         - Columns to Categorical
         - Columns to be Categorical encoded